MKM12345/Backend-Languages-editor/README.md

 This is a lightweight code editor built using Python, Django, and HTML.
 It allows users to enter, compile, and run C++ code on a web page.

+This isn't ready, but we are working on it.

 ## Installation

 To install the Code Editor, follow these steps: